About

 Contact and Commenting

 Comments which are deemed spam, commercial or unnecessary trash will be deleted.
-Racist, derogatory, insulting, or ultra-partisan (read, hackish) comments will not be approved.
+Racist, discriminatory, derogatory, insulting, or ultra-partisan comments will not be approved.
 This is a blog of non-partisan electoral analysis, not of partisan debate or partisan politics.
 As a result, it is normal that comments which do not fit in with the objective of this blog will not be approved.

 1. Hello from Houston, Texas, USA.
 This is an excellent blog.
 I’m going to make a post about it at my own blog.
 Please keep up the good work.